webaverse/docs/docs/index.md

 <h4 align="center">🚧 This new site is under active development and so many things are still missing.
 [Contributions are welcome!](https://github.com/webaverse/docs) 🧰</h4>
 <h3 align="center">⚠️ M3 is hosting a hackathon for Webaverse creations!
 [Find more information on participating here!](m3-hackathon.md) 🔍</h3>

-## ❓ What Are Augs?
+## ❓ What Are XR Packages (XRPKs)?

-Augs are creative spatial apps that run everywhere.
-Unlike traditional 2D applications, augs exist in three dimensions and can be experienced with a desktop browser or any SteamVR compatible headset.
-Augs are created and owned by users like you!
-Getting started with augs today is easy, keep reading below to get started, or see the more page [`What Is Webaverse?`](about.md) for a more in-depth explanation.
+XR Packages (XRPKs) are creative spatial apps that run everywhere.
+Unlike traditional 2D applications, XRPKs exist in three dimensions and can be experienced with a desktop browser or any SteamVR compatible headset.
+XRPKs are created and owned by users like you!
+Getting started with XRPKs today is easy, keep reading below to get started, or see the more page [`What Is Webaverse?`](about.md) for a more in-depth explanation.

-## ▶️ Start Using Augs
+## ▶️ Start Using XRPKs

 ### From The Directory

 ### From The Web

-## 🎨 Create Augs
+## 🎨 Create XRPKs

 ### Supported Asset Types